camunda-community-hub/process-execution-automator/doc/loadtestscenario/Tutorial.md

 The goal of this tutorial is to create a load test, execute it, check the metrics on Zeebe, change the different parameters to find the correct configuration for the platform.

+> Note: this tutorial was developping using small machine like "n1-standard-16" in Google cloud. using a faster machine will have different result.

 ## Platform
 A Zeebe cluster is mandatory to run the test.
 This cluster may be deployed locally, on a cloud, or in the SaaS environment.
 The Grafana page is a plus for understanding how the Zeebe platform reacts.